jadok/alcohol-inferno/README.md

 ## Overview

-Beginner friendly example to get started with Inferno (JSX + typescript) with webpack.
+Beginner friendly example to get started with Inferno (JSX + typescript) with webpack & grunt.

 ## Getting started

 Clone this repository locally and then run `npm install`.

-To run the example app, run `npm start`.
-View `http://localhost:8080` in your browser to see the example.
+To run the example app, run `grunt`. open 'prod/index.html' file on your browser to launch it.

 ## Requirements